Try Out Our NEW Disneyland Ticket Calculator!

 Disney’s BoardWalk Resort Area

-Not just a bunch of restaurants and shops, Disney’s BoardWalk and the rest of the area surrounding Crescent Lake is filled with a slew of resorts.
+Not just a bunch of restaurants and shops, Disney’s BoardWalk and the rest of the area surrounding Crescent Lake is filled with a slew of resorts

 Disney’s BoardWalk Inn & Villas

 Take a trip to turn-of-the-century Atlantic City at Disney’s BoardWalk Inn & Villas.
 With cozy rooms and villas overlooking Crescent Lake and the BoardWalk entertainment district, a stay at Disney’s BoardWalk resort is a charming journey to yesteryear.
 A deluxe Disney Vacation Club resort, this is one of the pricier stays on Disney property.
-Here, guests can swim in the whimsical Luna Park Pool then swing by Leaping Horse Libations for an icy refreshment.
-Afterwards, you can play board games over a classic cocktail or cup of coffee at the Belle Vue Lounge, a lounge made to feel like a 1930s sitting room, to a soundtrack of shows from a bygone era played on vintage radios.
+Here, guests can swim in the whimsical Luna Park Pool and then swing by Leaping Horse Libations for an icy refreshment.
+Afterward, you can play board games over a classic cocktail or cup of coffee at the Belle Vue Lounge, a lounge made to feel like a 1930s sitting room, to a soundtrack of shows from a bygone era played on vintage radios.

 Disney’s Beach Club Resort